 Meetings have been held twice a year in London.
 We decided that joining this group is not dependent on being able to attend meetings, but the more of us who can sit around a table together, the better.
 The outcomes of each meeting have been sent to members by email, and put on this website.

-We welcome anyone engaged in the positive promotion of sex for disabled people.
-Slowly, we have gained a wider range of members.
-Added to the helpline managers came the managers of homes and colleges for disabled people, pioneers in the medical profession, and health and social care professionals, sex workers, support staff, all of whom felt they were struggling on their own to provide sexual advice and support to disabled people, and were delighted to join the SHADA team.
+Over time, we have gained a wider range of members.
+Added to the helpline managers came the managers of homes and colleges for disabled people, pioneers in the medical profession, and health and social care professionals, lawyers, sex workers and support staff, all of whom felt they were struggling on their own to provide sexual advice and support to disabled people, and were delighted to join the SHADA team.